john-itcsolutions/cheirrs/README.md

      Eventually the idea is to be able to "log" and respond (in appropriate timeframes corresponding to the message origin and content) to events considered as "exceptional" in some way.
-The events and messages (originating on iot devices connected to "edge" raspberry-pi (or Industrial Pi) units or similar, in the field) will be logged on blockchains and database, via javascript functions in node-red wrapped in Carrier and using the gRPC protocols on worker-2, to the "smart-web" server.
-Before logging or any IoT Admin response occurs, worker-2 verifies the IoT action via the IOTA client (connected to the 'Tangle'), originally reported by Node-Red-Industrial on the Edge server.
+The events and messages (originating on iot devices connected to "edge" raspberry-pi (or Industrial Pi) units or similar, in the field) will be logged on the IOTA Tangle and your database, via javascript functions in node-red wrapped in Carrier and using the gRPC protocols on worker-2, to the "smart-web" server.

      As noted elsewhere, the required response times of some machinery and systems means sub-millisecond cycles, which cannot be achieved without dedicated Edge-client/server support geographically close to sites, when actuation is involved.
 Otherwise, notification functions can be handled directly to the Cloud.

-     In order for the node-red server on the workers to talk to the "smart-web" servers we need to clone the smartweb client from elastos in worker-2:
+     In order for the node-red server on the worker to talk to the "smart-web" servers we need to clone the smartweb client from elastos in worker-2:

 `git clone https://github.com/cyber-republic/python-grpc-adenine.git`